MOD Charges for a Home Loan

 Step 4: Submit a written communication

-Some lenders will ask you to submit a written communication for the cancellation of your home loan.
-Make sure that you comply with the same.
-Once your request is processed, the lender will also confirm the cancellation of MOD in writing.
+Some lenders require you to submit a written request to cancel your home loan.
+Make sure that you comply with this.
+Once your request is processed, the lender will also confirm the cancellation of the MOD in writing.

 The lender can also confirm the MOD cancellation through your account statement.
 So, monitor the transactions of your loan amount regularly to ensure that there are no unexpected deductions.

-Step 1: Collect the NOC from your lender to cancel MOD.
+Step 1: Collect the NOC from your lender to cancel the MOD charges for a home loan.
 Make sure that it contains all the necessary details.

 Step 2: Ask your lender to share a deed receipt as applicable.